Eating for Strength – What, When, and Why to Eat

 The meat and nuts breakfast increase the neurotransmitters dopamine and acetylcholine, which are responsible for drive and focus.
 Of course, you don’t have to limit yourself to meat and nuts.
 Protein and healthy fats should be the main focus.
 Eggs and a slice of whole-wheat toast with avocado can be a great, filling breakfast that fills the body with the nutrients and energy needed to tackle the day ahead.

 One of the reasons that caffeine is the subject of so many nutritional arguments is that most people are seriously attached to their coffee.
 Fortunately for them, the newest research shows that caffeine can have a very positive effect on your workouts.

-So, if you work out in the morning, you need to stop drinking caffeine by 6pm or so the night before.
-Then drink around 2.3 milligrams of caffeine per pound of body weight about an hour before your workout.
-(An average cup of coffee has about 100 to 150mg)
+If you work out in the morning, you need to stop drinking caffeine by 6 PM or so the night before.
+Then, drink around 2.3 milligrams of caffeine per pound of bodyweight about an hour before your workout (an average cup of coffee has about 100 to 150mg).

-Many people believe that they are unnecessary if you hit your daily protein needs but the scientific literature doesn’t support that suggestion.
+Many people believe that BCAAs are unnecessary if they hit their daily protein needs but the scientific literature doesn’t support that suggestion.

-These 35 amino acids are responsible for too many important functions to list here, so I’ll talk about what they do in relation to building muscle.
+These 35 amino acids are responsible for too many important functions to list here, so we will talk about what they do in relation to building muscle.